Trump says he's updated budget to back Special Olympics, months after reversal

 The shift announced by Trump would make official his statement earlier this year that the administration supported funding for the Special Olympics.
 Trump announced it on Twitter along with other updates to his budget, including calls for increased funding for NASA and restoration projects in the Everglades and Great Lakes.

-It was not immediately clear if the administration had submitted an updated budget to Congress or if the announcements were the result of negotiations with lawmakers.
-The White House did not immediately respond to a request for comment on the President's tweets.
+Later Monday, an administration official told CNN the White House had sent a budget amendment to congressional lawmakers.

+"Tonight, the administration sent Congress a budget amendment to account for spending request adjustments, which is part of the normal budget process," the official said.

-Trump's declaration on Monday comes after he and Education Secretary Betsy DeVos received criticism from members of both parties over his budget proposal that called for cutting federal funding for the Special Olympics.
+Trump's Monday declaration comes after he and Education Secretary Betsy DeVos received criticism from members of both parties over his budget proposal that called for cutting federal funding for the Special Olympics.

 In the face of renewed criticism for the proposal earlier this year, Education Department spokeswoman Liz Hill said in a statement that "while the Secretary is very personally supportive of their mission and work, the activities of Special Olympics are better supported with other state, local and private funds."